Select Page

 KOKY had been sold several times over the years while retaining its format until 1979 when a new owner, Forus Communication of Arkansas, changed the programming to religious and the call letters to KITA.
 The studios remained in the building on 14th Street for decades.

 The KOKY call letters — after disappearing from the radio dial for years — were revived in the late 1990s by corporate radio chain Citadel Broadcasting when it was planning to put an urban adult contemporary station on the air at FM 102.1.
 The company’s Director of Programming “Broadway” Joe Booker told the Arkansas Times in a 2019 story that he felt the call letters “would be perfect” for the format.
-And indeed, KOKY-FM consistently ranks near the top of Little Rock radio ratings.
-The heritage and history of KOKY was celebrated at a 2019 event organized by the Central Arkansas Library System’s John Miller, which included a panel discussion with those associated with the station.
+And indeed, KOKY-FM 102.1 consistently ranks near the top of Little Rock radio ratings.
+The heritage and history of KOKY was celebrated at a 2019 event organized by the Central Arkansas Library System’s John Miller, which included a panel discussion with many people who have been associated with the station.

 The 1975 broadcast comes from a collection of tapes I’ve been digitizing that had belonged to longtime broadcaster Bob Gay.
 He worked at several Little Rock radio and TV stations, though not KOKY.
 I wouldn’t be surprised if Bob recorded this to monitor competing stations, though his writing “do not erase” on the label shows he knew it was worth saving.
 Bob Gay died last December at the age of 87.
 Thank you to his son Russell Gay for giving these tapes to me.